Taylor-DeVries/f1-telemetry-data-dashboard/README.md

 - Identify differences in braking points, throttle, and speed

 ### 5. Optimize Race Strategy
-- Follow the comprehensive guides in the dashboard:
+- Follow the guides in the dashboard:
   1. Identify braking zones and optimal points
   2. Find optimal throttle application timing
   3. Manage RPM in the power band